 Somewhat tastelessly placed in the ‘Novelty Bets’ section of the website, Paddy Power have come under fire on social media for their ‘gone too far’ offering.

-Under the title ‘Premeditated murder charge verdict’, the bookmaker has offered odds on ‘Guilty’ and ‘Not guilty’ ahead of the start of the trial.
+Under the title ‘Premeditated murder charge verdict’, mind the bookmaker has offered odds on ‘Guilty’ and ‘Not guilty’ ahead of the start of the trial.

 A further description reads: “Singles Only.
 Applies to the verdict of Oscar Pistorius’ first trial for the charge of premeditated murder.
 Bets void should charge be changed from ‘premeditated murder’ before verdict.
 Bets void should mistrial be declared.”